Ahwxorg/Binternet/README.md

 <h2 align="center">Instances:</h2>

 > Make a PR to get added.
-CloudFlare is not allowed.
+Cloudflare™ is *not* allowed.

 | Clearnet | TOR | I2P | Country |
 |-|-|-|-|